-Whether expert, freak, beginner or simply pleasure skier, everyone will find their slope at Kitzbühel.
-The Mausefalle on the Streif, where the annual Hahnenkamm Race takes place, is extremely steep.
-The key spots - Ganslernhang, Hausbergkante and Mausfalle - are famous throughout the world.
-For pleasure skiers, wide slopes lead across expansive alm fields and through forest glades.
-You can ski from Kitzbühel to Pass Thurn and back.
+From expert to enthusiast, beginner or simply pleasure skier, everyone can find their perfect slope in Kitzbühel.
+The Mausefalle (mousetrap) on the Streif, site of the annual Hahnenkamm Race, is extremely steep.
+The key spots - Ganslernhang, Hausbergkante and Mausefalle - are world-famous.
+Pleasant, wide slopes lead over expansive mountain pastures or through forest glades.
+You can ski from Kitzbühel to the Thurn Pass and back.
 The slopes are all very wide and perfectly groomed.

-Marked ski routes 36 km The "Streif" race course is marked as a ski route.
-Additional ski routes lead from the Steinbergkogel into the Ehrenbachgraben and to Jochberg.
+The "Streif" race course is marked as a ski route.
+Additional ski routes lead from the Steinbergkogel to the Ehrenbachgraben and to Jochberg.
 You can also ski from the Pengelstein to Jochberg.

-The Kitzbüheler Horn is not directly connected to the associated ski resort of Kitzbühel-Kirchberg-Jochberg-Pass Thurn-Hollersbach.
+The Kitzbüheler Horn is not connected directly to the integrated ski resort of Kitzbühel/Kirchberg.

 Valley run available Valley runs lead to all base stations (except Hollersbach).
-One of the 14 valley runs even leads to the town of Kirchberg.
+One of the 14 valley runs even leads to the village of Kirchberg.

 just above tree line

 under tree line

 KitzSki Extended (via 16a, 16, 26, 25b) · Length 8.3 km · Elevation difference 1200 m